PrescriptionGiant is a FREE prescription savings program that can save you up to 75% on your prescriptions with or without insurance!

 What should I do if I forget a dose?

-If you miss a dose, take it as soon as you remember.
-If the next dose is almost due, skip the missed one and carry on with your regular dosing schedule.
-To make up for a missed dose, do not take a second one.
+• Timing: If you miss a dose, take it as soon as you remember.
+If it is almost time for your next dose, skip the missed dose; do not double up to make up for a missed dose.

 What side effects can this medication cause?